turingschool/curriculum-site/module1/lessons/js-party.md

 ## Arrays

-Just like Ruby, in JavaScript an **Array** is a data type that allows us to store multiple pieces of data in _one_ variable
+Just like Ruby, in JavaScript an **Array** is a data type that allows us to store multiple pieces of data in _one_ variable.
+The data should be all the same data type and serve as a sort of "collection".

 Here's an example of an array in JavaScript:
 ```js
 var students = ["Cindy", "Josiah", "Rigo"]
 ```

 Note the similarities between JavaScript and Ruby.
-Both languages have Arrays and are declared very similarly.
+Both languages have Arrays and declare them very similarly.
 The main difference is that JavaScript uses `var` to declare a variable.

 Arrays in JS can hold any other data type.
 You could have an array of strings, numbers, objects (like hashes in Ruby), or even an array of other arrays.